wp-plugins/wpcommand/readme.txt

 === WP Command and Control Plugin ===
 Contributors: supersoju
-Tags: wpcommand, wpcontrol, remote administration, multiple wordpress Requires at least: 3.1
+Tags: wpcommand, wpcontrol, wpcommandcontrol, wpcmdctrl, remote administration, multiple wordpress Requires at least: 3.1
-Tested up to: 3.8
+Tested up to: 3.9
 Stable tag: 1.11

 WP Command and Control allows you to manage multiple WordPress installs from a single dashboard.